-Figures from Age UK show there are 2335 lonely older people in the Canterbury area who will be celebrating Christmas alone this year.
+Figures from Age UK show there are 2335 lonely elderly Canterbury people who will be celebrating Christmas alone this year.
 Here’s everything you can do to add a little happiness to their day.

 DONATE TO THE LORD MAYOR OF CANTERBURY’S CHRISTMAS GIFT FUND

 The charity was founded in 1952 and aims to benefit local residents.
 With the help of the current lord mayor, Rosemary Doyle, the charity will distribute around 500 grocery parcels elderly, isolated, and needy individuals and families.